apaz-cli/pgen/README.md

 // has(node)               - 0 if the node is NULL or SUCC, 1 otherwise.
 // repr(node, ofnode)      - Set the string representation of the current node to another node's
 // srepr(node, string)     - Set the string representation of the current node to a string
-// rret(node)              - return node from the rule immediately, without cleanup

 // Notes:
 // Instead of using an unbalancing { or } inside a codeexpr, use the macros LB or RB.